SSWConsulting/SSW.Rules.Content/rules/recognizing-phishing-urls/rule.md

 Good Example – LinkedIn is a secure domain
 :::

-If you are curious about a URL, and think it might be legitimate, you can check the Whois record to see who owns the domain.
-A useful tool for this is <https://whois.domaintools.com>
+If you are curious about a URL, and think it might be legitimate, you can [check the Whois record](https://whois.domaintools.com) to see who owns the domain.

 ::: bad
 ![Bad Example – ANZAlerter&#46;com is NOT owned by ANZ](bad-whois.png)